lipchev/CoreWCF-Service-Client-Tester/README.md

 2. `SerializationTests` - a simple test that demonstrates that the `DataContractSerializer` is capable of dealing with all of our CommonTypes
 3. `CoreWCF-Service` - a .NET8 service hosting a vanilla IService returning the contracts from `CommonTypes`.
 4. `NetFramework-Client` - a simple `net472` client referencing the `CommonTypes` which demonstrates that the scenario used to work before.
-5. `CoreWCF-Service` - a simple `net8.0` client referencing the `CommonTypes` which demonstrates that the scenario doesn't work any more (using the latest build `svcutil tool`: `8.0.0-dev.24427.1`, but also tested with the older versions: `2.1.0` or `2.2.0-preview1.23462.5`)
+5. `CoreWCF-Client` - a simple `net8.0` client referencing the `CommonTypes` which demonstrates that the scenario doesn't work any more (using the latest build `svcutil tool`: `8.0.0-dev.24427.1`, but also tested with the older version: `2.2.0-preview1.23462.5`)

 The following json file
 ```